requests-cache/requests-cache/docs/user_guide.rst

     for i in range(10):
         r = requests.get('http://httpbin.org/delay/5')

-To cache can be configured with some options, see :func:`requests_cache.configure() <requests_cache.core.configure>` function reference
+Cache can be configured with some options, see :func:`requests_cache.configure() <requests_cache.core.configure>` function reference.

+`requests-cache` also provides some useful functions...